He did more farewell performances than Sinatra and, like Ken Dodd, refused to get off the stage while people were still laughing.

 By Ian Skidmore

 I hate sharing rooms.
 In PR, in the army, I shared a room with a chap who was called, not unfairly, ‘Filthy Sykes’.
 Admirable in many ways, he amassed a collection of single socks, all indescribably dirty, that would have had any decent incinerator retching with desire.
-They festooned every surface, door top, window frame and light fitting in the room and made cosy nests on most surfaces.
+They festooned every surface, door top, window frame, and light fitting in the room and made cozy nests on most surfaces.

 After the army, Sykes went to work for a newspaper in Canada and died, which is as near as life gets to an oxymoron.